-Our Brazil practice brings a unique, well-informed perspective to cases.
+Our Brazil practice group brings a unique, well-informed perspective to cases.

 The practice is led by New York-based partner, Michael Carlinsky, and Washington, D.C.-based partner, William Burck.
-Mr. Carlinsky, founder of the New York office, Chair of Complex Litigation, and Co-Chair of Insurance Litigation at the firm, has consistently been ranked among the top litigators in the country by multiple leading global publications.
-Mr. Burck is Co-Managing Partner of the firm’s Washington, D.C. office and Co-Chair of the firm’s D.C.
+Mr. Carlinsky, Co-Managing Partner of the firm globally, founder and Managing Partner of the New York office, Chair of Complex Litigation, and Co-Chair of Insurance Litigation at the firm, has consistently been ranked among the top litigators in the United States by multiple leading global publications.
+Mr. Burck is Co-Managing Partner of the firm globally, Co-Managing Partner of the firm’s Washington, D.C. office and Co-Chair of the firm’s D.C.
 Investigations, Government Enforcement and White Collar Criminal Defense Practice.
 He is a former Special Counsel and Deputy Counsel to President George W. Bush in Washington, D.C., and a former federal prosecutor in New York City.

-Fully bi-cultural and bi-lingual, our Brazil practice team is well positioned to advise on issues involving Brazilian cases or clients.
+Fully bi-cultural and bi-lingual, our Brazil practice team is well-positioned to advise on issues involving Brazilian cases or clients.
 We have significant experience in representing Brazilian clients in cross-border disputes that require sophisticated knowledge of the language, culture, and commercial customs.
-The practice’s associates, which include the President of the Brazilian-American Lawyers Association, are fluent in Portuguese and include lawyers licensed to practice Brazilian law.
-Our team has an advantage where understanding subtle cultural differences and nuances is important.
-Team members also have experience working in Brazil as lawyers and business executives and are well positioned to offer valuable cross-jurisdictional insights.
+The practice’s lawyers, which include the President of the U.S.-based Brazilian-American Lawyers Association, are fluent in Portuguese and include lawyers in New York and London who are licensed to practice under Brazilian law.
+Our team has critical advantages where understanding subtle cultural differences and nuances are important.
+Team members also have experience working in Brazil as lawyers and business executives, and are well positioned to offer valuable cross-jurisdictional insights.

-Working as part of the firm’s Latin America practice group, our Brazil practice is able to capitalize on our deep connections in the region to help our clients achieve their business objectives in a cost effective way.
+Working as part of the firm’s Latin America practice group, our Brazil practice team capitalizes on our deep connections in the region to help our clients achieve their business objectives in a cost effective way.
 The Latin American practice group is led by Washington, D.C.-based partners Juan P. Morillo, a Colombian-American, David M. Orta, a Cuban-American, and Daniel Salinas-Serrano, a native of Puerto Rico.

 Breadth of Practice

-We have represented clients in Brazil-related disputes in many industries, including construction, infrastructure, project finance, energy sector, agribusiness, real estate, healthcare, intellectual property, transportation, technology, and financial and banking matters.
+We represent clients in Brazil-related disputes in many industries, including construction, infrastructure, project finance, energy sector, agribusiness, real estate, healthcare, intellectual property, transportation, technology, and financial and banking matters.